See trailer for Gotham Knights game, which lets you play as Robin, Nightwing, Batgirl and Red Hood

 DC FanDome is a free 24-hour virtual convention for fans of the DC superhero comics, movies, games and TV series.
 On the movie front, we'll get our first look at James Gunn's The Suicide Squad -- the sequel to 2016's Suicide Squad -- and glimpses of Wonder Woman 1984, The Batman and the Snyder Cut of Justice League on Saturday.

-Discuss: Gotham Knights trailer reveals Robin, Nightwing, Batgirl and Red Hood co-op game
+Discuss: Gotham Knights trailer reveals new co-op game featuring Robin, Nightwing, Batgirl and Red Hood

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.